waimun82/mindvalley/README.md

-# Prototype system for Mindvalley Challenge
+# Prototype System for Mindvalley Challenge

-## Author
+## About

-* Waimun Chin (waimun82@hotmail.com)
+* Written by Waimun Chin (waimun82@hotmail.com) for Mindvalley Challenge.

-## Introduction

-* System is written in PHP using Smarty framework and MySQL database.
+* System is written in PHP, Javascript, Smarty framework and MySQL database.
 * Demo is available at http://www.munster.me.

 ## System Requirements